OfficeDev/office-js-docs-pr/docs/outlook/mobile-event-based.md

 ## Add a reference to the event-handling JavaScript file

-Ensure that the HTML file you specified in the **\<Runtime\>** element of your manifest has a reference to the JavaScript file that contains your event handler.
+Ensure that the **./src/commands/commands.html** file has a reference to the JavaScript file that contains your event handler.

 1. Navigate to the **./src/commands** folder, then open **commands.html**.
 1. Immediately before the closing **head** tag (`</head>`), add a script entry for the JavaScript file that contains the event handler.